dokulabs/doku-cli/README.md

 ### What Gets Removed Automatically:

 - ✅ All Docker containers managed by Doku
-- ✅ All Docker volumes created by Doku
+- ✅ All Docker volumes created by Doku (unless --preserve-data)
 - ✅ Doku Docker network
 - ✅ Configuration directory (`~/.doku/`)
 - ✅ Doku binaries (`doku` and `doku-cli`)